 What Comes First?

-Over the years, I’ve discussed customer psychology through various articles (such as Blog Profits Blueprint and How Well Do You Know Your Customer), and I’ve explained how critical it is that you understand, on many levels, what your customer wants, the emotions behind that desire and the real world tangible changes they want to experience as a result of fulfilling their need.
+In the article I published preceding this one – How To Develop A Crystal Clear Understanding Of Your Customer – I explained how critical it is that you understand, on many levels, what your customer wants, the emotions behind that desire and the real world tangible changes they want to experience as a result of fulfilling their need.

 Clarity is critical.
 There is a hierarchy of deep understandings you need to break down as you build your business, and it begins before you do anything.

 Here’s the structure you can follow.
 Note each element is derived from the previous element.
 You shouldn’t be afraid to change these things as you go along as they will need constant refinement as you learn more about yourself, your customer and your market.